Clarifai/old-docs/api-guide/search/annotation-search/filter.md

 ## By User ID

-If you have collaborators in you app and they helped you annotate your inputs, you can also filter annotations by user id.
+If you have collaborators in your app and they helped you annotate your inputs, you can also filter annotations by user id.

 {% tabs %}
 {% tab title="gRPC Java" %}